top of page

 Solution

-First, the nation needs to adopt an automated interview system required by the Department of Labor (c.f.
+First, the nation needs to adopt an automated interview system offered by the Department of Labor (c.f.
 Worker's Civil Rights).
 Immigrants enter the country for the jobs so anything related to the job hiring process is relevant to the situation.

 bottom of page